rankutah/blog/sites/rank-utah/content/spotlights/utah-seo-marketing.md

 ## 2\.
 Prominence

 Prominence is the authority of your content.
-For websites, it's heavily influenced by the quantity and quality of backlinks, citations, and social shares.
+For websites and blogs, it's heavily influenced by the quantity and quality of backlinks, citations, and social shares.
 Links act as popularity votes in the eyes of Google.
 While all quality (non-spammy) backlinks are helpful, local backlinks from businesses or people in your area are the most impactful.
-They tie your website to your target location.
+They tie your website/blog to your target location.

-Another factor that influences the prominence of your website is technical SEO, which focuses on the structure and performance of your website:
+Another factor that influences the prominence of your website/blog is technical SEO, which focuses on the structure and performance of your website/blog:

 *   Faster load times: Improves user experience and rankings